Friday, October 26, 2018

 The other guest in this particular instance was Soledad O'Brien, an American journalist who anchors her own nationally syndicated political show called Matter of Fact.
 I can't say I have seen her on Real Time before, but I am familiar with her from watching a few episodes of her show and on other politically oriented panel discussions.

-The dialogue in question surrounded Sullivan's statement that a portion of the tone of the Kavanaugh hearing and the more liberal media coverage surrounding the alleged sexual assault, seemed to equate all white males with sexual aggression.
-A stereotype attack, if you will, that Sullivan found both alarming and insulting.
-This is not to suggest that he was defending Kavanaugh's behavior, if one were to believe he was guilty of attacking Ford, just that it seemed that there were many who automatically considered Kavanaugh guilty, merely because he is a white male, as if that is how all white males behave.
+This is not to suggest that he was defending Kavanaugh's behavior, if one were to believe he was guilty of attacking Ford, just that he believed that there were many who automatically considered Kavanaugh guilty, merely because he is a white male, as if that is how all white males behave.
 Sullivan found this disturbing in the same way that all minorities, blacks, women, Native Americans, Muslims Mexicans, immigrants, etc are disturbed by the automatic prejudice that they have endured throughout history.

 O'Brien countered that the hearings and investigation into Kavanaugh's past, had nothing to do with his gender or race, but that it was all about his ability to perform the critical duties, impartial duties, of a Supreme Court Justice.
 She denied Sullivan's claims that the hearings were distorted to resemble an indictment of all white men.